Skip to content

 Short description

-If you don't use MACsec, then use Site-to-Site VPN.
-Site-to-Site VPN allows VPN tunnels between an on-premises appliance and a virtual private gateway or a Transit Gateway.
-To build Site-to-Site VPN over Direct Connect to Amazon VPC, use a public virtual interface.
-To build Site-to-Site VPN between on-premises equipment and AWS Transit Gateway, choose a public or a transit virtual interface.
+To build a Site-to-Site VPN over Direct Connect to Amazon VPC, use a Direct Connect public virtual interface.
+To build a Site-to-Site VPN between on-premises equipment and AWS Transit Gateway, use a Direct Connect transit virtual interface.

 Resolution